 David Ortiz, former Red Sox slugger, shot in Dominican Republic, reports say

-Former Boston Red Sox slugger David Ortiz reportedly was shot in a nightclub in his native Dominican Republic on Sunday.
+Former Boston Red Sox slugger David Ortiz was ambushed by a man who got off a motorcycle and shot him in the back at nearly point-blank range in a nightclub in his native Dominican Republic on Sunday.

-He was wounded in the leg, and authorities arrested the suspect, CDN 37 reported.
+A local reporter who said he'd spoken with the doctor who treated Ortiz told ESPN that a bullet had hit Ortiz's lower back and came out his stomach.
+Police said Ortiz was transferred to a hospital where he underwent surgery.

+Ortiz reportedly told doctors: “Please don’t let me die.
+I’m a good man,” according to TMZ.

-His father confirmed the report to ESPN.
+He's reportedly now in stable condition.
+Ortiz's father confirmed the report to ESPN.

+“They called me to tell me that David is injured and that they took him to a medical center, but they did not tell me how he is or exactly where he was transferred,” his father told ESPN.

+A witness at the scene said a suspect who was at the scene is in custody.
 Other circumstances surrounding the shooting were unclear.

 CLICK HERE TO GET THE FOX NEWS APP